Gigan

-Gigan (ガイガン, Gaigan) is a giant monster, or kaiju, that appeared in the 1972 film, Godzilla vs. Gigan.
-In Showa era, Gigan is a giant extraterrestrial monster, resembling a species of reptile, who was turned into a cyborg by the alien race known as the Nebulans.
-In Millennium era, Gigan is a bioweapon created by the Xilliens and fought Mothra millennia ago before he was defeated by her and later awaken by the Xilliens in the present time.
-Gigan sports a huge buzzsaw in his frontal abdominal region, large metallic hooks for hands, and a bird-like beak.
-Gigan is considered one of Godzilla's most brutal and violent opponents, and the first kaiju in the Toho sci-fi series to make him noticeably bleed.
+Gigan (ガイガン, Gaigan) is a kaiju created by Kaoru Mabuchi and Jun Fukuda who first appears in Toho's 1972 film Godzilla vs. Gigan directed by Jun Fukuda.
+In the Showa era, Gigan is an extraterrestrial avian monster transformed into a cyborg by the alien race named the Nebulans, while in the Millennium era, he is a bioweapon retrieved and created by the Xilliens who fought Mothra millennia ago before he was defeated by her and awakened by the Xilliens in the present time.

+Sporting a buzzsaw in his frontal abdominal region, large metallic hooks for hands, and a bird-like beak, he is considered one of Godzilla's most brutal and violent opponents, and the first kaiju in the Toho sci-fi series to make him noticeably bleed.
 Complex listed the character as No. 2 on its "The 15 Most Badass Kaiju Monsters of All Time" list.

 Overview

 Development and design

-Gigan was created during the early 1970s, when the Godzilla films had undergone a comic book-like shift both in tone and special effects and were now purely science fiction fare, budgets were greatly reduced, so Gigan was designed as both a marketing ploy for children's toys and as a completely alien creature whose design would not have necessitated the same attention to detail needed for Godzilla's previously more earthly opponents.
+Gigan was created during the early 1970s when the Godzilla films had undergone a comic book-like shift in tone.
+Special effects were now purely science fiction fare and budgets were greatly reduced, and Gigan was designed as both a marketing ploy for children's toys and as a completely alien creature whose design would not have necessitated the same attention to detail needed for Godzilla's previously more earthly opponents.

-The character was first conceived by Kaoru Mabuchi in his script Godzilla vs. the Space Monsters – Earth Defense Directive, which contained elements that would later be incorporated into Godzilla vs. Gigan, including having a mind-controlled Gigan teaming up with King Ghidorah, though the script also included Megalon and the mastermind behind the space monsters' actions was a living brain called Miko.
+The character was first conceived by Kaoru Mabuchi in his script Godzilla vs. the Space Monsters – Earth Defense Directive, which contained elements that would later be incorporated into Godzilla vs. Gigan, including having a mind-controlled Gigan teaming up with King Ghidorah, though the script also included Megalon.
+The mastermind behind the space monsters' actions would have been a living brain called Miko.

-The first Gigan suit was designed by illustrator Takayoshi Mizuki, modeled by suitmaker Noboyuki Yasamaru, and was worn by Kenpachiro Satsuma, who had starred as Hedorah's suit actor in Godzilla vs. Hedorah the year previously.
+The first Gigan suit was designed by illustrator Takayoshi Mizuki, modeled by suitmaker Noboyuki Yasamaru, and was worn by Kenpachiro Satsuma, who had starred as Hedorah's suit actor in Godzilla vs. Hedorah.
 The two initially did not get on well during filming, as Yasamaru focused more on the suit's appearance than on its practicality, at one point making the character's hand-hooks out of pure fiberglass, which made lifting them almost impossible.
 In portraying Gigan, Satsuma deliberately emphasized the character's destructive personality.
 For Gigan's appearance in Zone Fighter, Satsuma did not reprise the role.
-Special effects director Teruyoshi Nakano had initially wanted to give Gigan the ability to fire a laser beam from its forehead in homage to Buddhist art depicting the Buddha sporting a halo around his head, but the idea was scrapped, as Nakano felt that the character was already powerful enough.
+Special effects director Teruyoshi Nakano had initially wanted to give Gigan the ability to fire a laser beam from his forehead as a homage to Buddha sporting a halo around his head, but the idea was scrapped, as Nakano felt that the character was already powerful enough.
 The beam was nevertheless included in some promotional stills, along with various Godzilla video games.